Hoover Reservoir

 About

-Hoover Reservoir offers over 4,700 acres of peaceful and serene landscape just North of Columbus.
+Hoover Reservoir offers acres peaceful and serene landscape just north of Columbus.
 The park and lake provide guests with a range of recreational activities from picnicking, hiking, boating and fishing.
 For bird-watching enthusiasts, the park offers a wide variety of bird types ranging from common to rare.
-This includes frequent sightings of the American Bald Eagle throughout the year.
+This includes frequent sightings of the American bald eagle throughout the year.
 The reservoir is an important feature for tourism, but also for the water it provides to the City of Columbus.

 History